 With adequate understanding of the LEED Certification process, manufacturers can rightfully advertise how their products and services contribute to these three credits and help project teams earn points toward a LEED Certification label.

 With product transparency, building teams can make better choices about what products they use.
-Here is an example from the Shaw Contract Group, which specializes in commercial flooring products, on how to advertise a product’s compliance to LEED standards.

 Which LEED Credential Does a Product Manufacturer Need?